SkyTik/pelias-dbclient-upgrade/README.md

+**Disclaimer**: This is a clone project of pelias/dbclient which upgrade elasticsearch client to latest version: @elastic/elasticsearch and also upgrade dependencies.
+Use it at your own risk.

 >This repository is part of the [Pelias](https://github.com/pelias/pelias)
 >project.
 Pelias is an open-source, open-data geocoder originally sponsored by
 >[Mapzen](https://www.mapzen.com/).
 Our official user documentation is